DEVELOPMENT: ENHANCED INTEGRATED FRAMEWORK

 Where the EIF works

-The EIF operates in 47 LDCs and two graduated countries.
+The EIF operates in 46 LDCs and five recently graduated countries.

 Who the EIF works with

 The EIF programme works with six core partner agencies in achieving the programme objectives, including the IMF, ITC, UNCTAD, UNDP, the World Bank and the WTO, with UNIDO as an observer agency.

 The EIF programme is supported by a multi-donor trust fund and has received contributions from 24 donors.